yifan8/TensorID/README.md

 Public code for tensor interpolative decomposition (ID).
 This code provides reference implementations of the algorithms discussed in the following preprint:

 > Zhang, Yifan, Fornace, Mark, and Lindsey, Michael.
-"Fast and Accurate Interpolative Decompositions for General and Structured Tensors." arXiv preprint (in prep, 2025)
+"Fast and Accurate Interpolative Decompositions for General, Sparse, and Structured Tensors." arXiv preprint (2025).

 Please cite this paper when using or referencing this software.